MicrosoftLearning/mslearn-openai/Instructions/Exercises/04-code-generation.md

 The Azure OpenAI Service models can generate code for you using natural language prompts, fixing bugs in completed code, and providing code comments.
 These models can also explain and simplify existing code to help you understand what it does and how to improve it.

+In scenario for this exercise, you will perform the role of a software developer exploring how to use generative AI to make coding tasks easier and more efficient.
+The techniques used in the exercise can be applied to other code files, programming languages, and use cases.

 This exercise will take approximately **25** minutes.

 ## Provision an Azure OpenAI resource